 Dividend Reinvestment Plan

-Given the on-market share buy-back programme will continue into FY20, the Brambles’ Board has decided to suspend the Dividend Reinvestment Plan.
+Given the on-market share buy-back programme will continue into FY22, the Board has decided to continue to suspend the Dividend Reinvestment Plan.